jwtk/jjwt/README.md

 ##### Adding Invalid Characters

 JJWT's default Base64/Base64URL decoders automatically ignore illegal Base64 characters located in the beginning and end of an encoded string.
-Therefore prepending or appending invalid characters like `{` or `]` or similar will also not fail JJWT's signature checks either.
+Therefore, prepending or appending invalid characters like `{` or `]` or similar will also not fail JJWT's signature checks either.
 Why?

 Because such edits - whether changing a trailing character or two, or appending invalid characters - do not actually